We have approximately 96 students enrolled at Cranleigh School.

 Achieving Independence and Mobility (AIM) Program

-In 2011 the AIM program was established at Cranleigh.
+We established the AIM program at Cranleigh.

 To increase the students' independence in the following key areas